merajaprasad/terraform_practices/modules/Readme.md

 ### create variable file
-Note : Its importent to create `variable.tf` file and mentioned all the variable names which is mentioned in `main.tf` file
+Note : Its importent to create `variable.tf` file and mentioned all the variable names which will be call through `main.tf` file

 ```

 variable "ami_id" {
   description = "ami_id value"
 }